 Tips For Writing Gothic Stories For Children

 Unlike in Gothic romance for adults, child heroes are mostly given something to fight back with.
 They don’t wait around to be rescued, except in the odd parody.
 This is in line with the general advice when writing for children: heroes must be proactive and basically get themselves out of their own predicaments.
 They may ask for help from a mentor, but no one’s coming to save them.

 The writer must be familiar with gothic motifs and tropes and settings — familiar enough to parody them, and to manage whether readers will find something scary or funny (or both).

 Writers can take gothic motifs and transplant them to a new setting.
 This creates a kind of neo-Gothic (to borrow from the term neo-Western).
-For example, you could take the labyrinthine qualities of a castle and reuse them in a dystopian city or in a setting inspired by cyberspace.
-(Actually these have been done, but you get the idea.)
+For example, writers may take the labyrinthine qualities of a castle and reuse them in a dystopian city or in a setting inspired by cyberspace.

 Gothic stories tend to do one of two things: